 - Cello: 3 octave C major with arpeggios

 - Bass: 2 octave Bb major with arpeggios

 (play scales quarter note=60 in eighth note triplet slurs);

-Brass: 2 octave Bb and Ab Major concert using the region band required scale rhythm (quarter notes on the tonic, followed by eighth notes) with arpeggios (in eighth note triplets ).
+- Brass: 2 octave A and Ab Major concert using the region band required scale rhythm (quarter notes on the tonic, followed by eighth notes) with arpeggios (in eighth note triplets ).
 Metronome marking 90-100 (moderato) Full range chromatic stately all notes clearly in a comfortable tempo.

 GENERAL MEMBERSHIP GUIDELINES

-- Tuition for WAYS is $250 per semester – however, a 10% discount (less $50 ) is given to everyone choosing to pay for the full year ($450) by the first rehearsal.
-Tuition costs pay for rehearsal space, concert venues, music, office supplies conductor and clinician fees.
+- Tuition for WAYS is $700 per year paid to “Woodlands Area Youth Symphony”.
+Tuition costs pay for rehearsal space, concert venues, music, office supplies, conductor and clinician fees.
 Students accepted for W.A.Y.S. that have financial needs will submit a request for review along with tax documentation to be considered for scholarship.

-- The first formation of WAYS will have a blending of students from Junior High and High Schools from multiple school districts.
-Students are expected to be with a private lesson teacher or in their school program for two to three years before auditioning.
-Future seasons will include a Junior Orchestra and Senior Orchestra that will be separated by ability.
+- WAYS will have a blending of students in senior/junior High Schools from multiple school districts and college musicians from Lone Star and Sam Houston State.
+Students are expected to study with a private lesson teacher or be enrolled in their school program for two to three years before auditioning.

 - Concert attire will be black button down shirt and black dress pants for young men.
 Women may chose similar attire such as a black blouse and loose fitting pants or choice the traditional long black concert dress.

-- Literature for the first season will be demanding but achievable with practice and dedication.
-Advanced players will have extra outreach opportunities along with performing with the full WSO from time-to-time.
+- Literature for the each season will be demanding but achievable with practice and dedication.
+Advanced players will have extra opportunities such as performing with the full WSO from time-to-time.

 Please address all correspondence to: